 Offering each other support

 Team members are happy to assist each other when they are struggling and need a hand.
 Teams seem to be more productive when they are offered support from the organisation and have access to the resources they need.
-For example, if your workplace offers you corporate leadership training – take it.
+For example, if your workplace offers you corporate leadership development training – take it.

 Diverse team members